robin-carry/simple-algos/README.md

 3. Merge Sort: Using Divide and Conquire where then each element is compared with neighbour.
 Then merged back in sorted order.

+4. Bubble Sort: Even though it is useless just keeping it around to be aware of it.

 ## Searching

 1. Binary Search : Same as Merge Sort of Divide and Conqure.